environmental-forecasting/download-toolbox/README.md

 When installed, the library will provide a series of CLI commands.
 Please use the `--help` switch for more initial information, or the documentation.

+## Limitations

+There are some major limitations to this as a general purpose tool, these will hopefully be dealt with in time!
+They likely don't have issues related, yet.

+* Works only for hemisphere level downloading - north or south.
+The overhaul for this intends to ensure that identifiers are used so that someone can specify "north" or "south" but equally specify "Norway" or "The Shops" and then provide a geolocation that would identify the dataset within the filesystem.

 ## Contributing

 Please refer to [the contribution guidelines for more information.](CONTRIBUTING.rst)